-The Managers are responsible for establishing and maintaining an effective control environment throughout the organisation.
-In furtherance of that, there is a culture which values the highest levels of integrity in the staff, together with openness and honesty in relation to the conduct and reporting of all activities.
+The Managers are responsible for establishing and maintaining an effective control environment throughout the organisation, including establishing a culture which values the highest levels of integrity in the staff, together with openness and honesty in relation to the conduct and reporting of all activities.
 Policies, procedures and processes are designed to define and support effective, efficient and appropriate activities at every level of the business.